String Methods and Length#

 'aXXc'

-An optional third argument limits how many replacements to make:
+An optional third argument limits how many replacements to make.
+Try it live:

 >>> "aababc".replace("ab", "X", 1)